KarenYu729/COMP554-TinyML-micro_speech/README.md

 ## Overview of the hardware and software used in the project
 ### Hardware
-Arduino Nano 33 BLE Sense
+Arduino Nano 33 BLE Sense \n
-USB-A to Micro-USB Cable
+USB-A to Micro-USB Cable \n
 ### Software
 Arduino IDE
 TensorFlow Lite